 This post contains affiliate links.
 If you use these links to buy something I may earn a commission.
 Thanks.

 Have you been trying and trying to grow your hair and still are not seeing the results you want?
 Well, you are not alone.
 There are many women, with relaxed hair and natural hair, who try and try to grow their hair out and it seems like for whatever reason that it just isn't happening.
-For others it seems like their hair will grow to a certain length and then stop.
-Today I'm going to help you push past that point to help you get on the track you need to be on to help your hair grow.
+For others, it seems like their hair will grow to a certain length and then stop.
+Today I'm going to help you push past that point so you can grow your hair longer.

 |Make sure you wrap your hair to help protect your ends|

-Believe it or not, our hair is constantly growing, despite the fact that is seems like it is not.
-It does however, grow at a slow rate of only half of an inch per month on average.
+Believe it or not, our hair is constantly growing, despite the fact that it seems like it is not.
+As a matter of fact, your hair is growing right now as you read this.
+It does, however, grow at a very slow rate of only half of an inch per month on average.
 This means that it would take the average person an entire year to grow only six inches of hair.
 And, on top of that, you more than likely will not see all six of those inches if you get your trims regularly.
 I would say that on average, you can expect to see a maximum of four of those six inches.
 But don't let that discourage you!
-I also have average-growing hair but to others it seems like my hair grows fast.
+As long as you have a hair routine that consists of healthy hair habits, you will definitely see more length.

 - Not wrapping every night- As I said before, wrapping is one of the most important things you can do to help your ends not split as often.
 When you don't wrap your hair your ends begin to split faster due to the friction of your hair rubbing against the pillow night after night.
 Even if you are not necessarily sleeping but just lounging around make sure you wrap your hair to protect your ends (if you need a satin scarf, get one here).
 If for whatever reason wrapping your hair is not an option for you at least get a satin pillowcase (like these) and it will protect your hair more than a cotton pillowcase would.